jacobvarner/hoops-jacobvarner/_posts/2020-9-7-prep-to-pros-part-1-hidden-gems-and-development-success-stories.md

 **Jordan Bone - Tennessee**

 Jordan Bone was ranked just 20 spots ahead of Tennessee teammate, Grant Williams, at 171st in the 2016 high school class.
-Bone then used his three years at Tenneessee to eventually become the 57th overall pick in the 2019 NBA Draft.
+Bone then used his three years at Tennessee to eventually become the 57th overall pick in the 2019 NBA Draft.
 Bone played just 10 games with the Detroit Pistons in his first NBA season after being drafted by the New Orleans Pelicans.

 **Robert Williams - Texas A&M**